fury-gl/fury/docs/source/getting_started.rst

 Credits
 --------

-The following people have been involved in the development of OSQP:
+The following people have been involved in the development of FURY:

 * Eleftherios Garyfallidis, Indiana University, IN, USA
 * Marc-Alexandre Côté, Microsoft Research, Montreal, QC, CA